Psalms For Life

 you descendants of Israel!”

-27 Little Benjamin is out front, leading
+27 Little Benjamin is leading out front

 with the princes of Judah in company